Smooth Sampling-Based Model Predictive Control Using Deterministic Samples: Proposed Method

 where $\rho = \min \{ J(\vVarCem^{(i)}) \}_{i=1}^{N}$ is the minimum cost over all trajectories, and $\eta$ is the weight normalization constant.
 As in \citep{hafnerLearning2019}, we assume a Gaussian proposal distribution for the control sequence, updating only the marginal variances to keep the dimensionality of the parameter space low.
 The update for the marginal variances $(\vsigma^{\prime}_j)^{2}$ of $\mC_j^{\prime}$ then becomes

 where $(\cdot)^{2}$ denotes the element-wise square.
 Note that the quantities denoted by $\cdot^{\prime}$ are intermediate quantities used for momentum smoothing.

 \paragraph*{Momentum Smoothing} To stabilize the optimization and prevent premature convergence, we apply momentum smoothing to both the mean and covariance updates, as used in \citep{bhardwajSTORMIntegratedFramework2022}.
-The mean update rule is given by
+Both the mean and covariance are updated via